TNRC Blog Mind the gap: Bridging the anti-money laundering (AML) and conservation communities to better address conservation crime and corruption

 - De-risking is a step that banks take when they decide that a specific customer, institution, industry or country presents an unmanageable risk.
 In such a case, the bank simply stops doing business with the entity.
 This is a serious step, and can have political, economic and commercial ramifications, especially when a geographic region or major institution is involved.
 Before taking the decision to de-risk, the bank’s senior management gets involved, and may hold negotiations to see whether other steps can be taken to mitigate the risk.

-The next three blog posts in this series will share learning from future discussions.
-The second will touch on information that NRM professionals may have access to that can be valuable to the AML community in identifying money laundering that is linked to natural resources and building cases against bad actors.
-The third will look at how AML dimensions can logically fit into conservation programming.
-The fourth will examine how the private sector can be further engaged to address money laundering that is linked to conservation crime and corruption.
+The next blog post in this series shares learning from further discussions on topics including information that NRM professionals may have access to that can be valuable to the AML community in identifying money laundering that is linked to natural resources and building cases against bad actors; how AML dimensions can logically fit into conservation programming; and how the private sector can be further engaged to address money laundering that is linked to conservation crime and corruption.
 It’s likely that more questions will be raised in these discussions than answers, but they’re a step toward further bridging the AML and conservation communities to address conservation crime and corruption via informed programming.

 Image attribution: © naturepl.com / Jen Guyton / WWF; © Brian J. Skerry / National Geographic Stock / WWF; © Georgina Goodwin / Shoot The Earth / WWF-UK; © Hkun Lat / WWF-Aus